How to make an easy door decoration to surprise your mom with this Mother’s Day without fainting at the bill!

 Also, along with your wreath base, consider getting a cat to assist you by eating all the fake little bits.

 Focus on a few larger pieces or bottom pieces to create your flow.
 Leaves or a base element will work well to lay down first.
-Then, work with what attracts you, but I suggest leaning towards the smaller bundles or those with size variation because the smallest bits end up uniting and connecting the overall wreath the best in the end.
+Then, work with what attracts you, but I suggest leaning towards the smaller bundles or those with size variation.
+This is because the smallest bits end up uniting and connecting the overall wreath the best in the end.

 Last, to connect all those you’ll need a hot glue gun and plenty of glue.
 I used around three sticks to complete my wreath.